We have a couple of the soft white CREE™ LED dimmable 60w light bulbs in the A19 form factor, situated throughout our dwelling.

 Disadvantages, Cons, Problems, Limitations

-Cleanup can be difficult.
 Due to the tackiness on the globe part, dust can be harder than simply wiping off, to remove.
 Also, the interior portions of the heat sink fins can accumulate dirt, particularly when these bulbs are deployed in dusty locations.
 Too much “clogging” of these channels can spell premature bulb failure because when dirty, the sink does not as efficiently dissipate the component-damaging heat.
 Improved heat sinking design (wider and fewer channels) may ease bulb cleanup problems.

-May not fit in EVERY light fixture.
 The extra width of the heat sink near the base may prevent proper fitting of this bulb into some light fixtures and lamps.

-Heavier than incandescent light bulbs.
 Due to the internal support electronics and the rather massive finned heat sink, these bulbs can weigh up to several times as much as a traditional incandescent bulb.

-Should not be just pitched into the trash.
 These bulbs, due to the electronics they contain, should be properly recycled.

-Initially expensive.
 Though CREE™ bulbs usually pay for themselves several times over throughout their entire lives, the initial cost of roughly $10 per bulb may still turn away many consumers.
 But the pricing is improving.
 Over the past few years, prices have fallen, with quantity deals becoming widely pushed.
 So, we expect the higher single-unit prices to be temporary.

-Get rid of the heat sink.
 Removing dust and debris from the small heat-flow channel spaces between each fin can be grueling.
 Wider channels, or no channels, would allow for more complete and probably more frequent cleaning.
 Hopefully however, increasing LED efficiency will reduce the need for such heavy metal radiators in future generations of this product.

-Remove exterior tackiness.
-This would facilitate rapid bulb wipedown.
+This would facilitate rapid bulb wipe down.

-Lower the price.
 Many 60w LED bulbs these days cost less than half of what you pay for the CREE™ bulbs.

 We’re pleased that CREE™ has created an affordable yet highly energy efficient 60w replacement light bulb product, that looks almost just like an incandescent bulb, but consumes way less power.
 It’s now possible for the average consumer (our biggest population segment) to go green, without breaking the bank.
 With the decade-long warranty, sub $10 price tag per unit, and shock-resistant construction, we’ve found the CREE™ bulbs highly durable.
 Plus, given that warranty, we fear that we’ll break them.